-- Consult the Academic Calendar for the regulations, pre-requisites, and to find out what coursesyou’ll need for a major or minor.
+- Consult the Academic Calendar for the regulations, pre-requisites, and to find out what course you'll need for a major or minor.

 - Make contact with your Academic Advisor and meet with that person at least once a year.

-- After your first-year grades are in the system and you have declared a major, you can track your progress on line through the CAPP program (on Banner Self-Service).
+- After your first-year grades are in the system and you have declared a major, you can track your progress using Degree Works (on Banner Self-Service).

 What can an Academic Advisor do for me?